All Episodes

 Anyway, folks, greetings and welcome back.

-Each and every day with us at the Distinguished Prestigus EIB Network and Limbaugh Institute for Advanced Conservative Studies.
+It is a great delight to have you here each and every day with us at the distinguished prestigious EIB Network and Limbaugh Institute for Advanced Conservative Studies.

-And we have them both at the same time today.
+We'd like to welcome back and we have them both at the same time today.

-This is the first Vice President Cheney and Liz Cheney, both joining us at the same time.
+This is the first Vice President Cheney and Liz Cheney both joining us at the same time.

 Welcome to both of you.